crosslandwa/chippanfire/README.md

 ## Build

 The site's static HTML is generated in two phases:
-- Babel is used to transpile the code in the `/src` directory
+1. Babel is used to transpile the code in the `/src` directory
     - React is used as a templating language to generate HTML, which is pushed into the `/dist` directory
+1. Static assets are included in the build
+    - A bash command is used to find/copy assets into the `/dist` directory

 ```bash
 npm run build